-- Kanban Management Professional (KMP-2): It is an intermediate to advanced certificate in Kanban and enables you for various continuous improvement models.
+- Kanban Management Professional (KMP-2): It is an intermediate to an advanced certificate in Kanban and enables you for various continuous improvement models.
 If you are experienced in leadership roles and practicing Kanban to some level, it is good for you.
 Before KMP-2, you need to acquire KMP-1.

 LKU Kanban certifications do not require any examination; you just need to attend accredited courses. iZenBridge gives you the same.
 LKU Kanban certifications are gained for a lifetime; there is no renew fee is required.